 Academic courses at the UvA

 Courses at the UvA can be found in the Course Catalogue (for English, click the link at the top-right).
 You can look for individual courses or for Bachelor or Master's' programmes.
-In particular, PhD candidates can follow the advanced courses of the Master of Logic programme, many of which are research courses that are in fact taught at PhD level.
+In particular, PhD candidates can follow all the courses of the Master of Logic programme, many of which are research courses that are in fact taught at PhD level and and which often form the basis of courses that are taught by ILLC-staff members at international summer-schools to train PhD candidates.
 Courses in other relevant programmes, such as the Master in Artificial Intelligence and the Master Brain and Cognitive Science, are also available.
 PhD candidates at the ILLC attend on average around 15 ECTS of scientific courses during their PhD track.

 Events at the ILLC and beyond